 As the weakest of the three, this property can be described as "minimal consistency" (Rönngren and Liljenstam 1999).
-However, the term "non-contradiction" better expresses the fact that the causal ordering $A \rightarrow B$ cannot be opposed by the timestamp order (i.e. we cannot have $t_B < t_A$).
-Simulated time (Section 4.6) is the most widely used event time representation that (a) does not contradict causality, and (b) fails to satisfy the stronger properties of causal consistency (Section 3.2) and causal characterization (Section 3.3).
+However, the term "non-contradiction" better expresses the fact that the causal ordering $A \to B$ cannot be opposed by the timestamp order (i.e. we cannot have $t_B < t_A$).
+Simulated time (see Section 4.2) is the most widely used event time representation that (a) does not contradict causality, and (b) fails to satisfy the stronger properties of causal consistency and causal characterization.